Prepare to Meet With an Estate Planning Lawyer

 Other Estate Planning Tools

-- Are you interested in preparing a Financial Power of Attorney?
-(This grants another person the power to act on your behalf to manage your assets and pay your bills if you become incompetent or incapacitated)
+- Are you interested in preparing a financial power of attorney?
+(This grants another person the authority to act on your behalf to manage your assets and pay your bills if you become incompetent or incapacitated.)

-- Are you interested in preparing a Medical Power of Attorney granting another person the power to act on your behalf if you become incompetent to make medical decisions?
+- Are you interested in preparing a health care power of attorney granting another person the power to act on your behalf if you become incompetent to make medical decisions?

 Information Regarding Assets

-- Married couples will need to indicate if they have separate assets or if all assets are held jointly
+- Married couples will need to indicate if they have separate assets or if they hold all assets jointly.

-- The estimated net worth of the estate
+- What's the estimated net worth of the estate?

-- Cash or cash-equivalent accounts held at financial institutions (Typically checking and savings accounts, or certificates of deposit, with banks, savings, and loans, or credit unions.)
+- What cash or cash-equivalent accounts are held at financial institutions?
+(Typically this means checking and savings accounts or certificates of deposit with banks, savings and loans, or credit unions.)

-- How many different financial institutions do you have?
+- How many different financial institutions do you have accounts with?

 - Do you have a financial planner, investment advisor, or insurance agent?

-- How many different broker firms?(Typically stocks, bonds, and mutual funds where your broker holds the certificates and sends you periodic statements showing your account balance)
+- How many different broker firms do you use?
+(This typically entails stocks, bonds, and mutual funds where your broker holds the certificates and sends you periodic account statements showing your account balance.)

-- How many different stock brokerage firms?
-(Typically mutual funds where you deal directly with the issuing company rather than through your stockbroker)
+- How many different stock brokerage firms do you use?
+(These usually come into play with mutual funds where you deal directly with the issuing company rather than through your stockbroker.)

-- Stocks and bonds (other than U.S. Savings Bonds) where you hold the certificates in your possession?
+- Do you own stocks and bonds (other than U.S. savings bonds) for which you hold the certificates in your possession?

-- How many different companies/issuers?
-(Typically U.S. Savings Bonds, treasury bills or other government securities, or limited partnerships)
+- How many different companies/issuers do these have?
+(Typically U.S. savings bonds, Treasury bills or other government securities, or limited partnerships are included.)

 - How many limited partnerships?
 (Typically oil and gas royalty or working interests)

 - How many?
-(Such as oil and gas mineral rights in land)
+(Such as oil and gas mineral rights)